github/scientist/README.md

 Scientist::Observation::RESCUES.replace [StandardError]
 ```

 **Timeout ⏲️**: If you're introducing a candidate that could possibly timeout, use caution. ⚠️ While Scientist rescues all exceptions that occur in the candidate block, it *does not* protect you from timeouts, as doing so would be complicated.
 It would likely require running the candidate code in a background job and tracking the time of a request.
 We feel the cost of this complexity would outweigh the benefit, so make sure that your code doesn't cause timeouts.
 This risk can be reduced by running the experiment on a low percentage so that users can (most likely) bypass the experiment by refreshing the page if they hit a timeout.
-See Ramping up Experiments below for how details on how to set the percentage for your experiment.
+See [Ramping up experiments](#ramping-up-experiments) below for how details on how to set the percentage for your experiment.

 #### In a Scientist callback